 - Each gin pole assembly and associated rooster head is permanently marked matching its load chart.

-Gin Pole Operations: On the documentation side on things, operator will need adequate details depicting the planned operational configuration(s) for the complete gin pole system to be used including:
+Gin Pole Operations: On the documentation side of things, the operator will need adequate details depicting the planned operational configuration(s) for the complete gin pole system to be used including:

 - Gin pole mast